priyankt68/exploratory_data_mining/README.md

 Exploratory Data Mining
 =======================

-My experiments in exploratory data mining on various social networking sites such as Twitter, Reddit, Facebook and LinkedIn
+My experiments in Exploratory Data Mining on various social networking sites such as Twitter, Reddit, Facebook and LinkedIn

 ## Twitter